Follow us

 There are three main ways to price an item:

 Your minimum price will almost certainly be your break-even price, under which you couldn’t cover your costs and start losing money.
-Unless you’re just launching a product and employing some form of aggressive below-cost strategy in order to achieve market penetration before bringing prices back up, a strategy which carries its own risks, then break even really shouldn't even be considered.
+Unless you’re just launching a product and employing some form of aggressive below-cost strategy in order to achieve market penetration before bringing prices back up, a strategy that carries its own risks, then breaking even really shouldn't even be considered.

 This strategy is based on the pricing of your competitors’ products.
 Going this route, you won’t want to let your rivals undercut you, especially if their products are of similar quality.